 OnePlus Nord selfie camera: Portrait mode

-For all its faults, the selfie cameras on the Nord actually do a pretty decent job at edge detection.
+For all its faults, the selfie cameras on the Nord do a pretty decent job at edge detection.
 Despite having a tough background like dense foliage, the camera was able to create a well-defined cut out around Ryan’s head and the only major issue was the odd halo around the arms.
+It does a pretty good job creating smooth bokeh too.
 While the samples pictured are downsized, we’ve got full resolution OnePlus Nord selfie samples available for you to download and analyze.

 Look, I’ve seen worse cameras on smartphones.
 However, the OnePlus Nord’s selfie camera performance raises questions about the company’s approach towards camera software.
 The phones have, for the most part, suffered from delivering less than high-quality results out of the box with subsequent updates fixing some of the flaws.